Iluxmas/mesto/README.md

 - Modal windows opening and forms validation
 - Changing User profile data (name, about and avatar)

-Project compilation done by Webpack, avaliable via link in the bottom.
+Webpack was used for bundling, link at the bottom.

 In case of cloning of main branch, execute next commands to run the project  - `npm i` to install dependencies, `npm run dev` to run page on port :8080